You are here

 - Late to interview without good reason

-- Asked no or poor questions about the job and company
+- Asked no or poor questions about the job and organization

-- Did not research the job or company - unprepared
+- Did not research the job or organization - unprepared

 - Little interest and enthusiasm - passive, indifferent, unmotivated or no sense of humor